jackocnr/intl-tel-input/README.md

 **useFullscreenPopup**
 Type: `Boolean` Default: `true on mobile devices, false otherwise`
-Override the dropdown's fullscreen behavior.
-Set to `true` if fullscreen popup mode should be used.
-Tests for a mobile device by default.
+Control when the country list appears as a fullscreen popup vs a dropdown.
+By default, it will appear as a fullscreen popup on mobile devices (based on user-agent and screen width), and as a dropdown on larger devices/screens.

 **utilsScript**
 Type: `String` Default: `""` Example: `"build/js/utils.js"`